oarepo/data-renderer/README.md

        element: 'div',
    },
    path: '',                // json path pointing to the displayed value inside record metadata
-   link: '',                // if true, <router-link> will be rendered around the value
+   link: undefined,         // if true, <router-link> will be rendered around the value
    showEmpty: false,        // if true, the element will be rendered even if there is no value
    nestedChildren: false,   // if true, children are nested inside the valueWrapper element
    children: []             // any children definitions of this node